Stittsville: 1800s

 Goulbourn Township was founded in 1818 by Irish soldiers in a military settlement program after the War of 1812.
 The area continued to receive most of its settler population from Ireland.
-The village of Stittsville was officially founded in 1854, when its first post office was constructed.
+The village of Stittsville was officially founded in 1854 when its first post office was constructed.
 Jackson Stitt was chosen as its first postmaster, and the village became known as Stittsville.

 By 1866, Stittsville was a post village with a population of 100, situated in the township of Goulbourn.
-The village contained one general store, one common school, with an average attendance of seventeen pupils.
-The Loyal Orange Lodge, No. 210, met in Orange Hall, on the first Thursday in each month.
+The village contained one general store and one common school, with an average attendance of seventeen pupils.
+The Loyal Orange Lodge, No. 210, met in Orange Hall on the first Thursday of each month.
 The hall is now home to the Royal Canadian Legion branch in Stittsville.
 The citizens included John S Argue, general merchant and postmaster.
-This original location of the village is now known as "Old Stittsville" and was centered around current Carp Road and Neil Avenue.
+This original location of the village is now known as "Old Stittsville" and was centred around current Carp Road and Neil Avenue.

 The Carleton County Fire of 1870 destroyed almost all of Stittsville.
 It is believed the fire was started by brush burning for the construction of the Central Canadian Railway through the area.
-By this time, the village had 100 citizens and had grown its community to include churches, a fairground, and multiple specialty tradesmen.
+By this time, the village had 100 citizens.
+It had grown its community to include churches, a fairground, and multiple specialty tradespeople.
 Kemp's Tavern on Hazeldean road, built in 1868, which now houses "Cabotto's Restaurant" and a handful of other buildings were all that was left standing.
 This was an extremely large fire, encompassing over 250000 acre from Ottawa to Smiths Falls to Carleton Place.

-On September 16, 1870, the first train passed through Stittsville as it was being re-built around the line.
+On September 16, 1870, the first train passed through Stittsville as it was being rebuilt around the line.
 Most notably, the line would eventually serve as part of the Canadian Pacific Railway.

 1900s

 The last train to come through the town was a VIA rail passenger train headed for Western Canada on January 14, 1990.
 After the rail line was deconstructed, the path was turned into a section of the Trans-Canada Trail.

 In 1898, a campground for the Holiness Movement was created in Stittsville.
 The local leader at the time was Bishop Ralph Horner.
-The campground was used by members of the movement every summer until 1974, when it closed permanently.
+The campground was used by movement members every summer until 1974, when it closed permanently.

 2000s

-In 2001, the amalgamation of the Regional Municipality of Ottawa–Carleton took place.
+In 2001, the Regional Municipality of Ottawa–Carleton amalgamation took place.
 Goulbourn Township was included in the amalgamation, becoming a part of the City of Ottawa.
 Goulbourn Township included the town of Stittsville, making Stittsville a community within the new City of Ottawa.

 On September 9, 2013, one of Stittsville's historic buildings was destroyed in a fire.
-Located at 1518 Stittsville Main Street, it was under renovations at the time of the fire.
+Located at 1518 Stittsville Main Street, it was under renovation at the time of the fire.